 In addition, Dr. Reyzelman enjoys teaching and is currently an Associate Professor in the Department of Medicine at the California School of Podiatric Medicine at Samuel Merritt University.

-He’s also the Co-Director of UCSF Center for Limb Preservation.
+Since 2011 Dr. Reyzelman has been the co-director of the UCSF Center for Limb Preservation.